metoro-io/statusphere/README.md

 Read more about the project at the [launch blog post](https://metoro.io/blog/statusphere).

+## API

+Statusphere is API first, it has a frontend that consumes the API, but the API is the main focus of the project.
+The api endpoints are here:

 ## Usage

 Warning: This will spin up a local instance of the statusphere stack which will automatically scrape the status pages of